 - Reverend John Roan of Lancaster, Pennsylvania.

 While James and William adopted the Roane (with an ‘e’) spelling, their Pennsylvania-based siblings used the Roan (without an ‘e’) spelling.
 Roan, thus far, seems to be the consistent spelling variation used by the Pennsylvania branches of the family.
-Which leads me to believe that Amy’s branch is linked to the Pennsylvania side of the family.
+This leads me to believe that Amy’s branch is linked to the Pennsylvania side of the family.

 There is a William Roan within the Pennsylvania family who is the strongest, most likely candidate to be the same William Roan resident in North Carolina: one William Roan, born about 1736 in Lancaster County, Pennsylvania – the son of Andrew Roane (see #3 above) and Mary Margaret Walker (my 8x great uncle and aunt).